-Yes, we use a flatbed scanner and, in some cases, we can scan the artwork under the glass inside the frame without taking out the artwork.
-But any dust or imperfections I the glass will appear in the scanner, so make sure it is cleaned first.
+Yes, when scanning artwork we use a flatbed scanner and, in some cases, we can scan the artwork under the glass inside the frame without taking out the artwork.
+But any dust or imperfections in the glass will appear in the scanner, so make sure it is cleaned first.

 Yes.
 We get fabulous results and the texture from thick paint will show well on the final scanned image.